-In contrast to the axiomatic approach to index numbers, the cost-of-living index is based on economic theory.
-The point of departure is a consumer minimising the expenditure necessary to reach a particular level of utility for a given set of prices.
+The cost-of-living index is based on economic theory and the point of departure is a consumer minimising the expenditure necessary to reach a particular level of utility for a given set of prices.
 Given this minimum expenditure level, the cost-of-living index is defined as the ratio of the expenditures required to attain a particular indifference curve under two price regimes.
 Within this framework, it is assumed that the consumer is free to choose between all goods - there are no barriers to trade.
 If one applies the standard cost-of-living framework to situations where there are barriers to trade, it will not represent the true cost-of-living index.
 To illustrate this, consider the following paradox.
-A country imports shirts from country L and H. Let p{Lt} and p{Ht} denote the price level in country L and H respectively.
+A country imports shirts of identical quality from country L and H. Let p{Lt} and p{Ht} denote the price level in country L and H, respectively.
 It is assumed that country L is a low cost country while country H is a high cost country $(p{Lt} < p{Ht})$.
-Moreover, inflation in country L is assumed somewhat higher than inflation in country H, i.e., $\Delta \ln p{Lt} > \Delta \ln p{Ht}$, where Δ is the first difference operator.
-Due to trade barriers such as quantity constraints, consumers cannot import as many shirts from country L that they would like to.
-Gradually, trade barriers are reduced, and more low cost shirts are imported from country L. This new availability of low cost shirts reduces the price consumers have to pay for shirts and increase their utility.
-The cost-ofliving has been reduced.
+Moreover, inflation in country L is assumed somewhat higher than inflation in country H, i.e., measured in the logarithmic difference $\Delta \ln p{Lt} > \Delta \ln p{Ht}$.
+Due to trade barriers such as quantity constraints, consumers cannot import as many shirts from country L as preferable.
+Gradually, trade barriers are reduced, and more low cost shirts are imported from country L. This new availability of low cost shirts reduces the average price consumers have to pay for shirts and increases their utility.
+The cost-of-living has been reduced.
 But the cost-of-living index would increase.
 To see this, consider the aggregate inflation rate from a Törnqvist price index.
 This index approximates the cost-of-living index with second order accuracy (Theil 1967, Diewert 1976).
 The aggregate inflation rate $(\Delta \ln p_t)$ is given as a weighted average of the inflation rates in country L and H:

-$$\Delta \ln p_t = \overline{s{Lt}} \, \Delta \ln p{Lt} + (1 - \overline{s{Lt}}) \, \Delta \ln p{Ht}, \tag{1}$$ where the overscore above a variable represents the moving average operator between two time periods, $\overline{s{Lt}} = 1/2(s{Lt} + s{L,t-1})$, and where s{Lt} is the value share of imports from the low cost country.
-The increased imports of shirts from country L, due to reduced trade barriers, increases the weighting of the inflation rate in country L, and reduces the weighting of the inflation rate in country L. Since inflation was assumed somewhat higher in country L than H, the overall inflation rate increases.
+$$\Delta \ln p_t = \overline{s{Lt}} \,\Delta \ln p{Lt} + (1 - \overline{s{Lt}}) \,\Delta \ln p{Ht},\tag{1}$$ where the overscore above a variable represents the moving average operator between two time periods, $\overline{s{Lt}} = 1/2(s{Lt} + s{L,t-1})$, and where s{Lt} is the value share of imports from the low cost country.
+The increased imports of shirts from country L, due to reduced trade barriers, increases the weight of the inflation rate in country L, and reduces the weight of the inflation rate in country H. Since inflation was assumed somewhat higher in country L than H, the overall inflation rate increases.
 That the cost-of-living index can increase, when the true cost-of-living has decreased, is a paradox.
 The paradox is caused by the fact that the standard cost-of-living framework implicitly assumes free trade.